Duplicate & low-quality content has become a common issue for E-commerce websites. And if it doesn’t handle appropriately then it gets worse.

 Search Giant Google seeks to crawl each and every link of your website.
-However, sometimes it will bump into same URLs that redirects to the similar content.
+However, sometimes it will bump into the same URLs that redirect to similar content.
 This generally happens due to inaccurate URL parameters.

 URL parameters are additional information attached to the ending part of a URL.
 For example, the “sort” parameter indicates how to organize products, and the “setCurrencyId” parameter indicates in which currency to show the cost.